June 20, 2026

 APRIL 19, 2026

 We held our Defending Democracy Film Festival and Fundraiser on Sunday, April 19th at the Paragon Theaters.
 More than 50 people attended, enabling us to raise over $1,100 for the work of the League of Women Voters (LWV) Falls Church.
-Our event would not have been as successful without everyone who purchased tickets and the generous donations by our local sponsors.
+Our event would not have been as successful without everyone who purchased tickets and generous donations from our local sponsors.
 Thank you all so much!

 Thanks to all the volunteers for a job well done!
-Liza Nelson, thank you for your leadership on this significant effort (and your family’s support), Colter Adams for sharing his experiences in Minneapolis and takeaways from them, Jennifer Tabola for leading a discussion the audience needed and wanted to have, Barbara Lipsky and Sabeena Rajpal for effectively publicizing this event, Linda Anne Messick for managing the ticket sales, Amy Dove for working with our local businesses to donate such generous gifts to this cause, and Stacey Vagoun and Kristin Stamilio for all the support they provided in setting up, taking down, and getting the mic to people in the audience, and to Edith Snyder, who helped throughout the planning process and did the introductions at the event.
+Liza Nelson, thank you for your leadership of this significant effort (and your family’s support), Colter Adams for sharing his experiences in Minneapolis and takeaways from them, Jennifer Tabola for leading a discussion the audience needed and wanted to have, Barbara Lipsky and Sabeena Rajpal for effectively publicizing this event, Linda Anne Messick for managing the ticket sales, Amy Dove for working with our local businesses to donate such generous gifts to this cause, Stacey Vagoun and Kristin Stamilio for all the support they provided in setting up, taking down, and getting the mic to people in the audience, and Edith Snyder, who helped throughout the planning process and provided introductions at the event.
 It takes a League!

 MARCH 25, 2026